web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 import { foo } from './utils';
 ```

-In this case, Builder will throw the following error:
+In this case, Rsbuild will throw the following error:

 ```bash
 Compile Error: